Oldman10000/ski-carinthia/README.md

     - To create the Stripe public and secret keys, sign up for a free [Stripe](https://stripe.com/gb) account.
 In the 'Developers' section, click on 'API Keys'.
 Here you should find the publishable key and secret key which you can use for the variables above.

     - To create the Stripe wh key, click on 'Webhooks' under the 'Developers' section on your Stripe dashboard.
-Select 'Add endpoint', and enter the following url:
+Select 'Add endpoint', and enter the following URL:
       ```
       https://<yourhosturl>/checkout/wh/
       ```